Thomas Hardiman: Gun rights

 In United States vs. Barton (2011), Hardiman rejected a challenge to the federal law that bans felons from owning firearms.
 However, in Binderup v.
 Attorney General (2016), he held that such a prohibition could cover only dangerous persons who are likely to use firearms for illicit purposes.
 He wrote that "the most cogent principle that can be drawn from traditional limitations on the right to keep and bear arms is that dangerous persons likely to use firearms for illicit purposes were not understood to be protected by the Second Amendment."

 In the 2013 case Drake v.
 Filko, Hardiman filed a dissenting opinion that argued that the New Jersey requirement for gun owners to show a "justifiable need" to carry a handgun was unconstitutional.
 Hardiman cited District of Columbia v.
 Heller and wrote that based on the Heller ruling, the Second Amendment "protects an inherent right to self-defense."

+In Range v.
+Attorney General (2023), Hardiman wrote the majority opinion for the en banc Third Circuit holding that the federal law barring firearm possession by felons was unconstitutional under the Second Amendment as applied to a man who had been convicted of making false statements to obtain food stamps.